Human trafficking in Palau: Protection (2010)

-Prevention
+Prevention (2010)

 The government made no discernible efforts to prevent human trafficking through planned campaigns to educate the public about its dangers.
 The government did not take steps to establish a national anti-trafficking policy, action plan or multi-agency coordination mechanism.
 Agencies, however, have informally cooperated with each other, with foreign governments, and with international organizations on trafficking matters in the past and continued to do so.
 In August 2009, the government charged the Chief of the Division of Labor in the Ministry of Commerce and Trade and the Director of the Department of Immigration with alien smuggling, falsification of travel documents, bribery, and misconduct in public office.
 Although authorities have not yet shown that the cases clearly involved the transnational movement of trafficking victims, the officials were assisting irregular migrants in avoiding standard immigration procedures; these migrants were from populations which had been identified as trafficking victims in Palau in the past.
 The government made no discernible efforts to address the demand for commercial sex acts or the demand for forced labor during the reporting period.
-Palau is not a party to the 2000 UN TIP Protocol.